fcpg/vim-ponyreg/README.md

 left with the second one (that of `:s`).
 In that case, you can move cursor on the closing pattern `/` char (here, the `/` just after the `d`) and hit `<C-x>/`.
 The expansion will search backward for the opening `/`, and expand what's between.
-No slash cannot appear inside the pattern to expand.
+No slash can appear inside the pattern to expand.

 You can define the `g:pony_delim` option to use another single-byte char as a delimiter, instead of `/`.